Isidro-Zertucha/Fish-OhMyPosh-Automated-Installation-and-Copy-PATH-From-Bash-Scripts/README.md

 # Fish and Oh My Posh Installation Scripts

-This repository contains scripts to help you set up Fish shell with Oh My Posh and synchronize your bash PATH to fish PATH on Linux, as well as Oh My Posh for PowerShell on Windows.
+This repository contains scripts to help you set up Fish shell with Oh My Posh and synchronize your bash PATH to fish PATH on Linux and macOS, as well as Oh My Posh for PowerShell on Windows.

 ## Scripts

 ### Linux and macOS Scripts

-#### 1. Fish and Oh My Posh Installation for Linux
+#### 1. Fish and Oh My Posh Installation (Linux/macOS)

-The `install-fish-ohmyposh-linux.sh` script automatically:
+The `install-fish-ohmyposh.sh` script automatically:
+- Detects your platform (Linux/macOS) and adjusts behavior accordingly
-- Installs Fish shell using your system's package manager (supports apt, dnf, pamac, pacman, zypper)
+- For Linux: Installs Fish shell using your system's package manager (supports apt, dnf, pamac, pacman, zypper)
+- For macOS: Checks for and installs Homebrew if not present, then installs Fish shell using Homebrew
 - Sets Fish as your default shell
 - Installs Oh My Posh
 - Downloads and installs Nerd Fonts (FiraCode)
 - Downloads Oh My Posh themes
 - Configures Oh My Posh in your Fish shell with the kushal theme

-#### 2. Fish and Oh My Posh Installation for macOS

-The `install-fish-ohmyposh-macos.sh` script automatically:
-- Checks for and installs Homebrew if not present
-- Installs Fish shell using Homebrew
-- Sets Fish as your default shell
-- Installs Oh My Posh
-- Downloads and installs Nerd Fonts (FiraCode)
-- Downloads Oh My Posh themes
-- Configures Oh My Posh in your Fish shell with the kushal theme

-#### 3. Bash PATH to Fish PATH Synchronization (Linux and macOS)
+#### 2. Bash PATH to Fish PATH Synchronization (Linux and macOS)

 The `sync-bash-path-to-fish-path.sh` script:
 - Synchronizes your current bash PATH environment variable to your fish configuration